YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I start by asking why you were declined.
 Then I examine the donor area, look for miniaturization, review your hair loss timeline, check the diagnosis, and compare your desired result with the graft supply that can be used responsibly.
 I delay an operation before I spend grafts into a plan that will not age well.

-At Diamond Hair Clinic, a hair transplant decision must protect the patient who will live with the donor area for decades.
+At Diamond Hair Clinic, I make this decision for the person who will live with the donor area for decades.
 If the answer is no today, I explain the reason.
 If the answer may become yes later, I explain what has to change.
 If the answer should stay no, I say that clearly before surgery creates a problem that cannot be easily repaired.